stackrox/collector/kernel-modules/dockerized/README.md

 This stage is based in ubi8, provides all tooling needed for v4 and newer kernels to be built and some additional tools needed by other stages.

 ### Build arguments
+The build [requires](https://access.redhat.com/solutions/5558771) subscription registration to install RHEL packages in the UBI image on a non-RHEL host.
-- `REDHAT_USERNAME`: A Red Hat developer account username, used to register the image.
+- `REDHAT_SUBSCRIPTION_ORG_ID`: The Red Hat subscription organization id to use during image build.
-- `REDHAT_PASSWORD`: The password corresponding to the Red Hat developer account username provided, used to register the image.
+- `REDHAT_SUBSCRIPTION_ACTIVATION_KEY`: The Red Hat subscription activation key to use during image build.

 Both base images also copy a series of scripts into `/scripts`, this is done to prevent scripts from being modified when running the `patcher` stage (more on this in the following section).